 Born and raised in a suburb of Philadelphia, Kerrilynn Gallagher prides herself on her east coast roots.
 Her comedy stems from her 30-something experiences with family and friends as well as commentary on current events.
-You can catch her performing on local Phoenix comedy shows and she has featured for Mark Normand and Ryan Singer - hopefully she can add more to that list!
+You can catch her performing on local Phoenix comedy shows, and she has featured for Mark Normand and Ryan Singer.

 Jason is the host of The Broken Hearts Podcast where each week a new guest picks up the pieces of their broken heart to share their stories of lost love, failure and humiliation.
 As a stand up comedian Jason shares his own heart breaks, shortcomings and insecurities with random strangers who are trying to laugh.
 It can all lead to some heavy awkward moments, but isn’t that the best time to make a joke?

 Amanda Hurley is a fun and flirty feral dog.
 She is also a comedian from Arizona who now lives in New York City.
 She is a regular at Caroline's on Broadway and she recently performed in the Women in Comedy Festival, Beast Village Comedy Festival, Bird City Comedy Festival, Big Pine Comedy Festival and Tucson Comedy Arts Festival.